 Glass Butte and Little Glass Butte Oregon Rockhounding Obsidian

-Glass Butte and Little Glass Butte, located off Highway 20 between mileposts 75 and 81 (57 miles west of Burns and 78 miles east of Bend), are among Oregon's prime destinations for high-quality obsidian.
-These two sites, only half a mile apart, cover a 6,000-acre area managed by the Bureau of Land Management (BLM) and are renowned for a remarkable variety of volcanic glass.
+Glass Butte and Little Glass Butte, located along Highway 20 between mileposts 75 and 81, are among Oregon's best-known destinations for high-quality obsidian.
+The two buttes are part of a large BLM-managed rockhounding area renowned for its remarkable variety of volcanic glass.

-The variety of obsidian you can find here is impressive, including prized gold sheen, mahogany, and fire sheen, among others.
-The surrounding high desert, with its volcanic peaks and sagebrush-covered hills, offers a scenic backdrop to explore.
+The variety of obsidian found here is impressive, while the surrounding high desert, with its volcanic peaks and sagebrush-covered hills, provides a scenic backdrop for exploration.

 Glass Butte Rockhounding

-Little Glass Butte, situated just east of Glass Butte, offers similar obsidian varieties and is typically less crowded.
-This area features deeper pits and an additional type of volcanic glass known as leopard skin obsidian, prized for its unique patterns.
+Little Glass Butte, located just east of Glass Butte, offers similar varieties of obsidian and is usually less crowded.

 Glass Butte and Little Glass Butte Oregon Rockhounding Obsidian